pmchrist/Urban-Architects/README.md

 ### Logical insides:

-The population of the cell grows over time with a certain amount of energy consuming.
+The population of the cell grows over time with a certain amount of energy consumption.
-The initial energy grid is randomized with a constant replenish chance and size.
-When the energy in a cell is drained out by the population, or the density of population is too high (too crowded), people migrate to find a cell with higher fitness score to live in.
+The initial energy grid is randomized and the energy in the cell is replenished at a certain replenishment chance and size When the energy in a cell is drained out by the population, or the density of the population is too high (too crowded), people migrate to find a cell with higher fitness score to live in.
 The fitness is decided by the population, energy and number of water cells in the neighborhood.
-While people consume energy in the region, they also emmit CO2 etc. that lead to the regional climate change such as green house effect.
+While people consume energy in the region, they also emit CO2, etc. which leads to regional climate change such as the greenhouse effect.
-The cell type change according to the climate change: rise of sea level...
+The cell type change according to climate change: the rise of sea level...

 ## Visualization:

-The following plots generated with numpy and matplotlib:
+The following plots are generated with numpy and matplotlib:
-1. Energy, population and cell type 2D plate plots over n time steps.
+1. Energy, population, and cell type 2D plate plots over n time steps.
-2. Line plots of the climate change, mean population, mean energy and etc.
+2. Line plots of climate change, mean population, mean energy and etc.
-3. Hist plots of the climate change, mean population, mean energy and etc.
+3. Hist plots of climate change, mean population, mean energy and etc.

 ## Files: